-4.1 Numerical Results
+A. Numerical Results

 We experimented with adding the renegotiation revenue to our tests.
-We first tested the quality of the approximation used in calculating the blocking probability of the system with renegotiation against the results obtained from our cache simulator.
+We first tested the quality of the approximation used in calculating the blocking probability of the system with renegotiation against the simulation results.
 We varied the link capacities between 10 to 120 Mbps.
-Our results show a close approximation of the analytical experiments to the simulation experiments with an average error of 0.4-0.5 percent for the 12 Gbyte cache and 0.7-1.1 percent for the 560 Gbyte cache.
-The results presented here are from the analytical experiments.
+Our results show a close approximation of the analysis to the simulation results with an average error of 0.4-0.5% for 12 Gbyte cache and 0.7-1.1% for 560 Gbyte cache.

-Fig. 8 shows how much extra revenue renegotiation could bring relative to the baseline revenue $R(\mathbf{c})$ (using the revenue density heuristic).
-The revenue in Fig. 8 is based on the assumption that the client will always accept the lower quality version if one is available, i.e., $P{\text{acc}}(m) = 1$ for $m = 1, \ldots, M$.
-We also assumed that $R{\text{neg}}(1, m) = R(1, m)$ for $m = 1, \ldots, M$, i.e., the revenue from the renegotiated stream is the same as if the client had requested the lower quality stream in the first place.
+Fig. 8 shows how much extra revenue renegotiation could bring relative to the baseline revenue $R(\mathbf{c})$.
+The revenue in Fig. 8 is based on the assumption that the client will always accept the lower quality version if one is available, i.e., $P{\rm acc}(m) = 1$ for $m = 1, \ldots, M$.
+We also assumed that $R{\rm neg}(1,m) = R(1,m)$ for $m = 1, \ldots, M$, i.e., the revenue from the renegotiated stream is the same as if the client had requested the lower quality stream in the first place.
 These two assumptions give us the maximum possible gain from renegotiation.

-As we can see from Fig. 8, the largest gains from renegotiation are achieved when the cache size is extremely small, only 1-2 percent of the total amount of data.
-The renegotiation gains are almost insensitive to link capacity with the exception of very small link capacities, where the gains are slightly smaller.
-The maximum gain we observed is around 20 percent and the gain drops sharply as the cache size increases.
+As we can see from Fig. 8, the largest gains from renegotiation are achieved when the cache size is extremely small, only 1-2% of the total amount of data.
+The renegotiation gains are almost insensitive to link capacity with the exception of very small link capacities where the gains are slightly smaller.
+The maximum gain we observed is around 20% and the gain drops sharply as the cache size increases.
 The maximum gain would decrease as the client acceptance probability $P{\rm acc}$ decreases.
-Also, if the cache size and link capacity are large, the potential gain from renegotiation is typically well below 1 percent.
-We can therefore conclude that renegotiation, although intuitively appealing, does not provide any significant increase in revenue in most situations (although it might help to avoid a situation where customers that get blocked repeatedly stop using the streaming service, which could result in a potentially significant loss of revenue).
-We note that renegotiation is only applicable to blocked requests and one of the goals of a cache operator would be to keep the expected blocking probability as low as possible.
+Also, if the cache size and link capacity are large, the potential gain from renegotiation is typically well below 1%.
+We can therefore conclude that renegotiation, although intuitively appealing, does not provide any significant increase in revenue in most situations.
+This is because renegotiation is only applicable to blocked requests and one of the goals of a cache operator would be to keep the expected blocking probability as low as possible.

-Fig. 8.
-Increased revenue from renegotiation.
+Fig. 9.
+Increased revenue from queueing requests for buffer size of 100